eslint/rfcs/designs/2022-unused-disable-directive-flexible-config/README.md

 <!-- One-paragraph explanation of the feature. -->

-Provide users with more flexible, intuitive control over how unused disable directives are reported by switching the CLI and config file options from using a boolean value to a severity level.
-Change the default behavior to warn on unused disable directives.
+Provide users with more flexible, intuitive control over how unused disable directives are reported by supporting severity levels instead of just boolean values with CLI and config file options.
+Change the default behavior from off to warn on unused disable directives.

 ## Motivation